 However, an inspection contingency will often be used by any buyer, whether they’re using financing or paying cash.
 An inspection contingency basically states that if material issues come up during the inspection, the buyer can back out of the contract (or they have the option to try to renegotiate with the seller).

-Home inspections are typically optional, though they’re very common — and encouraged, with 95% of buyers getting one.
+Home inspections are typically optional, though they’re very common — and encouraged, with most buyers getting one and about 13% waiving the inspection contingency between September 2020 and February 2021, according to Redfin.

 Waiving the inspection contingency might seem like a great way to strengthen your offer and hurry the deal along, but it can put you at risk, and it’s not a tactic that’s generally recommended by experienced real estate agents (or anyone in the industry, really).